sbmldev/sbml-site/index.md

 ---
 layout: splash
 title: "Welcome to SBML"
+header:
+  overlay_color: "#000"
+  overlay_filter: "0.3"
+  actions:
+    - label: "Learn More"
+      url: "/about/"
-excerpt: "SBML is a research hub exploring machine learning and data sciences."
+excerpt: "This is SBML: A research and learning hub for machine learning and secure computing."
 ---